-The Trump administration recently made decisions on Temporary Protection Status (TPS) that affect people from Sudan, Nicaragua, and Haiti.
+The Trump administration recently made decisions on Temporary Protection Status (TPS) that affect people from Sudan, Nicaragua, Haiti, and El Salvador.

 What is Temporary Protection Status (TPS)?

 TPS is a temporary legal status granted to individuals in the United States from designated countries facing extreme conflict, environmental disaster, or other critical situations.

 When people have TPS status, they:

 - Cannot be deported by the United States.